Announcing:

-CFNS VISIONS Fund 2024 Update
+CFNS VISIONS Fund Grant Recipients

 The CFNS VISIONS Fund (Visionary Initiatives Strengthening Inclusion & Opportunity in Nova Scotia) was established by an anonymous donor to support initiatives that make Nova Scotia a better place to live and learn.
 The endowed fund will grant its earned interest in perpetuity, driving continuous and impactful support for the province – forever.